mcmonkeyprojects/SwarmUI/docs/Basic Usage.md

 If it didn't go well, ... well it's alpha software, hopefully there's an error message telling you what went wrong.
 If you can't figure it out, open an [issue here](https://github.com/mcmonkeyprojects/SwarmUI/issues) or ask on [discord](https://discord.gg/q2y38cqjNw).

-## Using The SDXL Refiner
+## Using A Refiner / Upscaling Images

 So, you want *refined* images, huh?
-Well, if the base isn't enough, and you downloaded the refiner, you can put it to use!
+Well, if the first pass of generation is enough, you can use the Upscale/Refine options.

-- Just open the `Refiner` parameter group (you might have to scroll down if your screen is small - it's right below `Init Image`).
+- Just open the `Refine / Upscale` parameter group (you might have to scroll down if your screen is small - it's right below `Init Image`), and toggle the checkbox next to the group title.
-- Enable the `Refiner Model` parameter and select your model (it lists recognized refiners at the top, you can use other models too if you want)
+- If you have a dedicated refiner model, Enable the `Refiner Model` parameter and select your model
+- If you want to upscale, drag the `Refiner Upscale` over to `1.5` or `2`.
+If you're using a DiT model (eg SD3 or Flux), enable `Refiner Do Tiling`
 - Set the other parameters however you want.
 Click the `?` if you're not sure what a parameter does.
 - Click Generate!
 Yup that's literally all you have to do.
 Easy, huh?
 - You can turn it off at any time by toggling the toggler on the group (right next to where it says `Refiner` as the group label).